flokoe/bash-hackers-wiki/docs/syntax/keywords/coproc.md

 (This is another reason not to use the special `|&` pipe operator in Bash \-- its syntax is conflicting).
-The `-p` option to the `read` and `print` builtins can then be used to read and write to the pipe of the coprocess (whose FD isn\'t yet known).
+The `-p` option to the `read` and `print` builtins can then be used to read and write to the pipe of the coprocess (whose FD isn't yet known).
 Special redirects are added to move the last spawned coprocess to a different FD: `<&p` and `>&p`, at which point it can be accessed at the new FD using ordinary redirection, and another coprocess may then be started, again using `|&`.